-Next-gen KTM 390 Duke will be joining its siblings in India in H1 2023… Will sport new design and mechanicals…
+Next-gen KTM 390 Duke is expected to join its siblings in India sometime in 2023… Will sport new design and mechanicals…

 2023 KTM Duke 390 – What Could We Expect

 Looking at the spy-images, it is clear that the new bike has undergone some serious visual as well as mechanical overhaul.
 The most prominent change that we can see on the test-bike is the overall design which has clearly been inspired from the big brother 1290 Super Duke R. The look and the presence of the new 390 Duke has been bolstered by more muscular body panels, new tank extensions that are long enough to stretch all the way to the front forks and a new raised tail-section.

 Hiding under the new body panels is a revised Trellis frame fitted with a new sub-frame which has a raised profile than the previous model.
 This new design makes it look like the rider is sitting a little lower on the bike instead of the previous appearance of the rider sitting on top of the bike.